-At 10.7, every ArcGIS Server site now comes with a shared instance pool, containing four ArcSOC processes by default.
+At 10.7 and later, every ArcGIS Server site now comes with a shared instance pool, containing four ArcSOC processes by default.
 Once a compatible map service has been published to your ArcGIS Server site, you can designate it to use the shared pool.

 The service will no longer have its own dedicated pool; it will instead dip into the shared pool and use an ArcSOC or two as needed.
 Once it’s done handling a request, that ArcSOC is free to be used by any other service in the shared pool.

 As with dedicated pools, this capability can be customized for your needs.
 Using the Pooling page in ArcGIS Server Manager, you can specify the default instance type for compatible services to be either dedicated or shared; if it’s the latter, all compatible services will use the shared pool by default.